aragon/hack/docs/cli-dao-commands.md

 dao install <dao-addr> <app-apm-repo> [repo-version]
 ```

 - `dao-addr`: The main address of the DAO (Kernel).
 - `app-apm-repo`: The repo name of the app being installed (e.g. `voting` or `voting.aragonpm.eth`).
-- `repo-version`: Version of the repo that will be installed; can be a version number or `latest` for the newest published version (defaults to `latest`).
+- `repo-version`: (optional) Version of the repo that will be installed; can be a version number or `latest` for the newest published version.
+Defaults to `latest`.

-In aragonOS an app is considered to be installed in a DAO if it uses the DAO Kernel as its Kernel and there are references to the app in the ACL of the DAO.
+In [aragonOS](/docs/aragonos-ref.html#app-installation) an app is considered to be installed in a DAO if it uses the DAO Kernel as its Kernel and there are references to the app in the ACL of the DAO.

 The `dao install` command will create an instance of the app and assign permissions to the main account to perform all the protected actions in the app.

+Options:
-By default it will initialize the app using `initialize` function, which can be changed with `--app-init` option, and with arguments provided in `--app-init-args`.
-If you want to skip app initialization (which is not generally recommended), you can do it by setting `--app-init` to `none`.
+- `--app-init`: Name of the function that will be called to initialize an app.
+If you want to skip app initialization (which is not generally recommended), you can do it by set it to `none`.
+By default it will initialize the app using `initialize` function.
+- `--app-init-args`: Arguments for calling the app init function.
+- `--set-permissions`: Whether to set permissions in the app.
+Set it to `open` to allow `ANY_ENTITY` on all roles.

+> **Note**<br>
-As explained in the [upgrade command](#dao-upgrade), all app instances of the same app in DAO must run the same version, so installing an app with a version will effectively upgrade all app instances to this version.
+> All app instances of the same app in a DAO must run the same version, so installing an app with a version will effectively upgrade all app instances to this version.

 ## dao upgrade